ImageMagick/Usage-Markdown/quantize/index.md

 Remember for the GIF format saving semi-transparent colors is a useless endeavor.
-As such if you plan to do color quantization yourself for such an image format, you need to tell IM to ignore image transparency when generating its reduced color set. you can do that by using the special "`-quantize`" color space setting of '`transparent`'.
+As such if you plan to do color quantization yourself for such an image format, you need to tell IM to ignore image transparency when generating its reduced color set.
+You can do that by using the special "`-quantize`" colorspace setting of '`transparent`'.

 ~~~
 convert alpha_gradient.png -quantize transparent \